-Online offerings at traditional brick-and-mortar universities have become common, though some question if online courses can adequately substitute for the in-person college experience.
-We explore changes in undergraduate online course enrollment at a large, public 4-year system and the impacts of online courses on student outcomes.
-Online enrollment in courses nearly doubled from 2012 to 2019 when almost 40 percent took at least one class online.
+Online course offerings at traditional universities have become common, though some question if the modality can adequately substitute for an in-person experience.
+We explore undergraduate online course enrollment at a large public four-year system and the relationships between taking online courses and student outcomes.
+Online enrollment nearly doubled from 2012 to 2019 when almost 40 percent took at least one class online.
 Female students and older students were especially likely to take online classes.
-Using an instrumental variables approach, we find that GPAs are higher in the terms when students take at least one class online.
-However, we do not find evidence that online course taking results in increased degree completion.
-While online course offerings offer students flexibility, those who take online courses may need additional advising for online learning to translate into higher rates of graduation.
+Overall students were both more likely to earn As and more likely to fail in online courses relative to in-person courses, but semester GPAs were higher in terms when students took at least one class online than when they took all in-person classes.
+Importantly, taking higher shares of courses online is associated with increased degree completion with the largest benefits for younger students and male students.